 - Provide opportunities for people with communication difficulties after stroke to have conversation and social enrichment with people who have the training, knowledge, skills and behaviours to support communication.
 This should be in addition to the opportunities provided by families, carers and friends.

-- Speech and language therapists should assess people with limited functional communication after stroke for their potential to benefit from using a communication aid or other technologies - eg, home-based computer therapies or smart phone applications).
+- Speech and language therapists should assess people who have limited functional communication after stroke for their potential to benefit from using a communication aid or other technologies - eg, home-based computer therapies or smart phone applications).

 - When persisting communication difficulties are identified at the person's six-month or annual stroke reviews, refer them back to a speech and language therapist.